qgis/QGIS-Enhancement-Proposals/qep-authentication-system.rst

 to access the auth system, though it may be tricky to deduce which plugin is actually making the call.

+Sandboxing plugins, possibly in their own virtual environments, would reduce 'cross-plugin' hacking of auth configs from another plugin that is authorized.
+This might mean limiting cross-plugin communication as well, but maybe only between third-party plugins.

 Alternatively, access to sensitive auth system data from Python could *never* be allowed, and only the use of QGIS core widgets, or duplicating auth system integrations, would allow the plugin to work with resources that have an